Grate-Oracle-Lewot/GrateCrystal/README.md

 # Known Bugs & Issues

-- Occasionally, Pokémon seem to suddenly have the wrong stats mid-battle, and/or Pikachu forms will be missing their secondary types.
+- Occasionally, Pokémon seem to suddenly have the wrong effective stats mid-battle, and/or Pikachu forms will be missing their secondary types.
 I can never replicate this, so I don't know what triggers it, but it might have to do with switching out.
 The effect isn't permanent.

 - Don't try to trade with any ROM other than this one.
 It's not supposed to work, and I have no idea what will happen.